When It Comes to PrEP, Women Need to Be Part of the Conversation

 What is PrEP?

 Pre-exposure prophylaxis (PrEP) is a prevention approach used to reduce the risk of HIV infection.
-PrEP is currently available as a pill and must be taken daily.
+PrEP is available as a daily pill and a long-acting injectable.
 PrEP can only be used by people who are currently HIV-negative.
 PrEP is recommended for people with an increased risk of acquiring HIV.
 Women at increased risk of acquiring HIV may do any of the following:

 - Have anal or vaginal sex without using a condom